 In the week before each equinox, the sun aligns perfectly with Chicago’s east-west facing streets for both sunrise and sunset, meaning it beams down the middle of Chicago’s largest downtown streets to create the “Chicagohenge.”

-Where can I best experience the autumn Chicagohenge?
+Where can I see the Chicagohenge 2025?

 For the full Chicagohenge experience, you can capture the phenomenon along Washington Street from Millennium Park.